Skip to main content

 Configuring Grafana

-Grafana is a subchart in kube-prometheus-stack.
-All its configurations are placed under the grafana field, such as:
+Grafana is a subchart of kube-prometheus-stack.
+All Grafana configurations are placed under the grafana field:

 grafana-values.yaml